karinnamonzon/cse-15l-lab-report/labWeekOne.md

 ![Image](https://github.com/karinnamonzon/cse-15l-lab-report/blob/main/Login.png?raw=true)

 3. Press the button that is circled.
-And this will lead you to a page that will allow you to input your current password and replace it with a new password.
+And this will lead you to a page with a link **change your password** that will allow you to input your current password and replace it with a new password.

 ![Image](https://github.com/karinnamonzon/cse-15l-lab-report/blob/main/ChangepassLink.png?raw=true)